How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 For example, feminine WordPress business and blog themes are great if your audience is primarily women.

+It’s good to start with simple themes first and upgrade to Premium ones later.
 You can easily purchase a new theme from sites such as:

 • OceanWP – a light theme with many template options